Answers to Frequently Asked Questions

 You may see references in the literature to COCOMO II.1998 or COCOMO II.1999.
 COCOMO II.1998 was renamed to COCOMO II.1999 and then to COCOMO II.2000, so all of those models are identical.

-These five models built into Costar are variations on the original COCOMO 81 model;
+These three models built into SystemStar are variations on the original COCOMO 81 model;

 COCOMO_85